 A notice of motion for the production of papers is a request that the Government table or produce certain papers or documents in the House.

-Unlike items of government business, pursuant to Standing Order 86.1, items of Private Members' Business continue from session to session, that is they are automatically reinstated at the stage they had completed at the time of prorogation.
-This means that the List for the Consideration of Private Members' Business and the Order of Precedence continue from session to session as well.
-However, as with other types of business, items of Private Members' Business cease to exist with the dissolution of Parliament and must be resubmitted for consideration once a new House of Commons commences sitting.
+Unlike items of government business, pursuant to Standing Order 86.1, items of Private Members’ Business continue from session to session, and are automatically reinstated at the stage they had completed at the time of prorogation.
+This means that the List for the Consideration of Private Members’ Business and the Order of Precedence continue from session to session as well.
+However, as with other types of business, items of Private Members’ Business cease to exist with the dissolution of Parliament and must be resubmitted for consideration once a new House of Commons commences sitting.